 Today I am committed to presenting new music to the public.
 In the spirit of the Western tradition, I'll continue to write works that acknowledge this great art form.
 Through the likes of John Williams or Arvo Part we can see that this musical tradition is still alive and still evolving.
 There will always be a place for new artists to make their mark on this great art form.
 But unlike the modernists of the last century and their degradation of beauty, we traditionalists must embrace what made music beautiful by accepting and employing the Western tonal tradition.
 We must reject the ideas of modernism and relativism in their entirety to ensure the survival of our musical heritage and instead assert the truth-that all beauty comes from God and that the purpose of art is the glorification of God.
 The age of revolting "art" designed to confound and alienate is over.
-Now we must promote new music that acknowledges the beauty of tradition rather than rejecting it.
-We must uphold our beloved culture and never sever the connection to our European roots.
+Now we must promote new music that acknowledges the value of tradition rather than rejecting it.
+We must hold onto our culture and never sever the connection to our roots.
 We artists must adapt to a modern audience while staying true to the Western musical tradition.
 This is my calling.
-My hope is that this music, while just a small contribution to an expansive art, will inspire us all to reach new heights.
+My hope is that my music, while just a small contribution to an expansive art, will inspire us to reach new heights.
 There's much work to be done, but for now I'll say stay tuned and thank you.
 You'll hear from me soon...